Digital EGA Four gas Assisted Tuning

 Hint and fatal flaw in wideband o2 sensor tuning and why you don't get Best Power with tuning to "an A/F Ratio".

-O2 gets left in the exhaust for many different reasons, like dilution, ignition timing, fuel additives, emissions systems, improper jet or FI stagger.... all affecting the O2 readings........ and all cause dyno users to tune wrongly - Usually causing the tuner to over richen the mixture to make the so-called a/f, appear right.....
+O2 gets left in the exhaust for many different reasons, like dilution, ignition timing, fuel additives, emissions systems, improper jet or FI stagger.... all affecting the O2 readings........ and all cause dyno users to tune wrongly - Usually causing the tuner to over richen the mixture to make the so-called AFR, appear right.....

 And - even if you actually were getting a real a/f ratio - the "optimal power a/f ratio" would change based on every throttle opening and rpm.